Walkers World Teachers Travel

 Day 1

 Arrive Funchal Airport and transfer to the Sentido Galosol Hotel (about 20 minutes).
-Later in the afternoon we have a short orientation walk to see the surrounding area.
-If time allows we may get to the Cristo Rei statue that looks westward across the ocean to its counterpart facing eastward from Rio de Janeiro, Brazil which was once a Portuguese colony.
-Before dinner there will be a short briefing by the guides.
+The day is free to relax and perhaps explore the resort and the area of Canico de Baixo with its boardwalk, flowers, and cafes.
+If you are feeling energetic you could walk to the Cristo Rei statue that looks westward across the ocean to its counterpart facing eastward from Rio de Janeiro, Brazil which was once a Portuguese colony.

 Day 2 -